LTUC/amman-dotnet-401d2/Labs/Day06/README.md

 - Include a Readme.md (contents described below)

 ## Directions
-- Build out a village.
-- Create Attackers and Defenders as interfaces
-	- Get creative with your attackers and defenders.
-Add logic to show hit and health points.
+- Build a game (Think of something along the lines of Attackers vs Defenders.
+Get creative)
+- Create it with a minimum of 2 interfaces.
+	- One class should implement one interface
+	- Another class to implement the other interface
-- Require one class to be both an attacker and a defender (traitor...perhaps?)
+	- Third class to implement both interfaces.
-- Show the output of the behavior through Console.WriteLine messages.
+- Make use of each class that implements the interface.
+Show the classes "powers" and "restrictions"
+- Test your code with Unit testing
-- Using all 4 OOP principles, draw a diagram out that maps out the relationships between classes.
-Label interfaces as `<interface>`
+- Use all 4 OOP principles.
+- Draw a diagram out that maps out the relationships between classes.
+- Label interfaces as `<interface>`
+- Include the directions of the game in your readme.

 ## ReadMe
 A README is a module consumer's first -- and maybe only -- look into your creation.
 The consumer wants a module to fulfill their need, so you must explain exactly what need your module fills, and how effectively it does so.